Prawirdani/qparser/README.md

 - Floats (float64 and float32)
 - A pointer to one of above

-#### Future plans
+## Future plans
 - Support for various types such as slice/array and nested struct
 - Default value mechanism
 - Mapped Errors

-#### Contribution
+## Contribution
+CONTRIBUTION GUIDE SOON!\
 Contributions are welcome!
-If you have any improvements, bug fixes, or new features you'd like to add, please let me know.\
+If you have any improvements, bug fixes, or new features you'd like to add, please let me know.
-CONTRIBUTION GUIDE SOON!